Lenddo/python-lenddo/README.md

 #### Note
 In order for Lenddo to generate the profile_id, it has to use the supplied OAuth token, which may fail (for example, when the user has denied permission or the token has expired).
-When this happens, PartnerToken will return with HTTP 400 and the body of the response will contain both the error code and response body that Lenddo received when trying to use the token.
-The provider`s HTTP response is under `provider_status_code` and the provider's response body is under `provider_response`.
+When this happens, `PartnerToken` will return with HTTP 400 and the body of the response will contain both the error code and response body that Lenddo received when trying to use the token.
+The provider's HTTP response is under `provider_status_code` and the provider's response body is under `provider_response`.
 The format of the `provider_response` varies among OAuth providers; see the OAuth provider's documentation for details.